You are now leaving AMAZE.org.

 “Answer is committed to centering the voices of young people in everything we do; being a partner in AMAZE provides another opportunity for us to do just that.
 AMAZE builds on Answer’s legacy of leveraging technology to deliver sexual health information in a format that resonates with teens.
 Through AMAZE, we are thrilled to be reaching a critical and often overlooked audience of younger adolescents.”

-YTH (Youth+Tech+Health) is a nonprofit 501(c)(3) organization specializing in youth-centered health design that advances the sexual and reproductive health (SRH) and wellness of young people using new media and technologies.
-Our mission is to develop innovative solutions for youth health and wellness.
+YTH (Youth+Tech+Health) is an initiative of ETR, specializing in youth-centered health design that advances the sexual and reproductive health (SRH) and wellness of young people using new media and technologies.
+ETR advances health equity by designing science-based solutions and the goal of the YTH Initiative is to develop innovative solutions for youth health and wellness.
 YTH is the partner of choice for those in search of new ways to advance the health of youth and young adults through technology.
-They drive change by creating, evaluating, and refining technology solutions and providing partners with proven models ready for scale and replication.
-They also build the capacity of the community to advance youth health by providing research, training, idea generation, and expert advice.
+YTH drives change by creating, evaluating, and refining technology solutions and providing partners with proven models ready for scale and replication and also build the capacity of the community to advance youth health by providing research, training, idea generation, and expert advice.
 YTH has pioneered many digital solutions to reach youth with information and services where they want it and when they need it.
-Bhupendra Sheoran serves as the Executive Director.

 “AMAZE does indeed take the weird out of sex ed.
 YTH is fortunate to be working with adolescents and the other Amaze partners in this pioneering campaign to reach adolescents and their adult allies with authentic and real sexual health information”